alphagov/govuk-design-guide/docs/components/global-banner.md

 # Description of the component
 # This briefly describes what the component is.
 It is required to display the description on the page, and in the <head> meta description.
-description: Used to communicate important information on throughout GOV.UK
+description: Used to communicate important information on throughout GOV.UK.

 # When to use this component
 # Briefly describe the situation(s) when to use this component.